Nastakalow/Minesweeper-Game/README.md

 # Minesweeper

-This is a small but cute minesweeper project. 😊
+This is a simple but cute minesweeper project. 😊

 coming soon...